 \subsection{Dissipation and variational principles.}

-One does not expect that evolution equations of non-equilibrium thermodynamics are derived from variational principles (contrary to, e.g. \cite{diV22b}).
+One does not expect the evolution equations of non-equilibrium thermodynamics to be derived from variational principles (contrary to, for example, Ref. \cite{diV22b}).
 The variational formulation is connected to perfect materials without dissipation.
-In our analysis, the mechanical potential that embodies the holographic principle has a form of a (partial) functional derivative where the "Lagrangian" is a thermodynamic potential.
-We emphasise that the variational form, the functional derivative emerged without any variational principle: it was the consequence of the Second Law analysis.
+In our analysis, the mechanical potential that embodies the holographic principle has the form of a (partial) functional derivative where the ``Lagrangian'' is a thermodynamic potential.
+We emphasize that the variational form (the functional derivative) emerges without any variational principle as a consequence of the Second Law analysis.

-There are other ways to get similar results.
-For example, a Poisson bracket structure is applied in \cite{PavEta18b}.
-Also, given a functional derivative, one can find a suitable variational justification.
-However, then the starting point is an ideal system, and the dissipative part must be added to deal with the real world.
-That way, the theoretical concepts and mathematical structures are doubled, and the uniform origin cannot be recognised.
+There are other ways to obtain similar results.
+For example, Pavelka \emph{et al.} applied a Poisson bracket structure \cite{PavEta18b}.
+In addition, given a functional derivative, one can find a suitable variational justification.
+However, the starting point is then an ideal system, and the dissipative part must be added to deal with the real world.
+This doubles the number of theoretical concepts and mathematical structures, and the uniform origin cannot be recognized.

 It is also remarkable that classical holography results in two kinds of dissipation.
-One is connected to the fluid flow, to the linear solution of the entropy inequality, with viscosity and heat conduction.
-Another form is connected to the streamlines, to the Newtonian form of the evolution equation, the point mass representation, \re{nlf_balNew}, with damping and friction.
-The damping term in the second case can be \eqn{damp_hpw}{ \dot{\pmb{v}} = - \nabla\Bhopot - \beta \pmb{v}. } It is not a simple property if the potential, $\Bhopot$, depends on the density or the gradient of the density, like in pilot-wave hydrodynamics.
-Then it can be a potential, \cite{Bus15a,Fru22a}, where the damping of the individual droplet motion is well expected and must be counterbalanced by the active excitation background.
-If we are in the Schr0dinger level, then $\Bhopot$ is the Bohm potential, and \re{damp_hpw} is equivalent to a dissipative version of the Schrödinger equation, to the Schrödinger-Langevin-Kostin equation, \cite{Kos72a,Yas79a,SanSmi07a}.
-It is a fruitful idea, a possible application can be cooling with coherent control \cite{LosEta22a}.
+One type of dissipation is connected to the fluid flow (that is, to the linear solution of the entropy inequality) through viscosity and heat conduction.
+The second type of dissipation is connected to the streamlines [the Newtonian form of the evolution equation and the point mass representation in Eq.~\re{nlf_balNew}] through damping and friction.
+The damping term in the second case can be expressed as \eqn{damp_hpw}{ \dot{\pmb{v}} = - \nabla\Bhopot - \beta \pmb{v}. } The damping term is not a simple property if the potential $\Bhopot$ depends on the density or the gradient of the density, as in pilot-wave hydrodynamics.
+It can be a potential \cite{Bus15a,Fru22a} where the damping of the individual droplet motion is well expected and must be counterbalanced by the active excitation background.
+If we are in the Schrödinger level, then $\Bhopot$ is the Bohm potential, and Eq.~\re{damp_hpw} is equivalent to the Schrödinger--Langevin--Kostin equation \cite{Kos72a,Yas79a,SanSmi07a}, a dissipative version of the Schrödinger equation.
+A possible application of this remarkable idea is cooling with coherent control \cite{LosEta22a}.